Drunk Driving Accident FAQ

 Can I sue a drunk driver in civil court for damages?

 Yes.
 If you were injured in a car accident involving a drunk driver, that driver may be held liable if it can be proven that his or her intoxication caused the accident.
-An experienced Fort Lauderdale drunk driving accident attorney from Wolf & Pravato can work with you to investigated the accident and prove negligence on the part of the other driver.
+An experienced Fort Lauderdale drunk driving accident attorney from the law offices of Wolf & Pravato can work with you to investigate the accident and prove negligence on the part of the other driver.

 If the other driver is found to have caused your accident, he or she may be required to compensate you for your medical expenses, lost wages, future loss of earnings, property damage, pain and suffering, etc.